berteh/ScribusGenerator/README.md

 | ``YPOS`` | ``%VAR_top%`` | ``SGAttribute`` |  | Margin from the top for vertical element position, like "22.04"
 | ``ROT`` | ``%VAR_degrees%`` | ``SGAttribute`` |   | rotation of the current object, in degrees, [0 , 359]

 Please note ScribusGenerator does not create the attribute, but only looks to update its value.
-So you may need to slighlty rotate the object (just put any value but 0 in the rotation box, it will be replaced anyway), to make sure the ``ROT`` attribute is indeed used by Scribus when saving the file.
+So you may need to slightly rotate the object (just put any value but 0 in the rotation box, it will be replaced anyway), to make sure the ``ROT`` attribute is indeed used by Scribus when saving the file.

 [1]: # "SGAttribute is short for 'Scribus Generator Attribute'"